Allophycocyanin

 Allophycocyanin ("other algal blue protein"; from Greek: ἄλλος (allos) meaning "other", φύκος (phykos) meaning “alga”, and κυανός (kyanos) meaning "blue") is a protein from the light-harvesting phycobiliprotein family, along with phycocyanin, phycoerythrin and phycoerythrocyanin.
 It is an accessory pigment to chlorophyll.
 All phycobiliproteins are water-soluble and therefore cannot exist within the membrane like carotenoids, but aggregate, forming clusters that adhere to the membrane called phycobilisomes.
-Allophycocyanin absorbs and emits red light (650 & 660 nm max, respectively), and is readily found in Cyanobacteria (also called blue-green algae), and red algae.
+Allophycocyanin absorbs and emits red light (650 and 660 nm max, respectively), and is readily found in Cyanobacteria (also called blue-green algae), and red algae.
 Phycobilin pigments have fluorescent properties that are used in immunoassay kits.
 In flow cytometry, it is often abbreviated APC.
 To be effectively used in applications such as FACS, High-Throughput Screening (HTS) and microscopy, APC needs to be chemically cross-linked.

 Structural characteristics

 Allophycocyanin can be isolated from various species of red or blue-green algae, each producing slightly different forms of the molecule.
 It is composed of two different subunits (α and β) in which each subunit has one phycocyanobilin (PCB) chromophore.
 The subunit structure for APC has been determined as (αβ)3.
-The molecular weight of APC is 105,000 Daltons.
+The molecular weight of APC is 105,000 daltons.